...

 Refer to their website for more details HERE.

 • The garden is open from 10 am to 4 pm except for Wednesdays.
-If Wednesday is a public holiday, it will close on the next business day.
+If Wednesday is a public holiday, it will close the next business day.

 • The admission fee is